DEFINITION

 Although most place names and museum names will be in the

-local language of the place, use the name in the language
+local language of the place, if there is a commonly used name in English (or whatever the language of the catalog record), use that name.

 For example, if you are cataloging in English in the United